turbinesFoam/turbinesFoam/README.md

 ============

 `turbinesFoam` is a library for simulating wind and marine hydrokinetic turbines in OpenFOAM (2.3.x).
-Some components for solvers and turbine models have been taken from NREL's SOWFA and Offwind.

 Status
 ------